bylinina/ling_course/course_notes/week2.md

 This is all I plan to communicate to you about the ways of transmitting and capturing language (a.k.a. language modalities).
 We talked about sounds and gestures; and we talked about writing and how it relates to sound and meaning.
 We now move on to the relation between the things we discussed so far -- and language technology.
 -->

-## PART III: LANGUAGE MODALITIES AND LANGUAGE TECHNOLOGY
+## PART III: Language modalities and language technology

 <big>To be unlocked next week..<br></big>